 If your child's birth certificate has a father listed, or if that field has any information (such as refused, unknown, etc.), you must provide a certified copy of a court order to the State Office of Vital Records in order to add a father's name.
-The court order must specifically state the name to be removed and the name to be added.
+The court order must specifically state the name to be

-Question:How can I get the father's name OFF my child's birth certificate?Answer:A certified copy of a court order must be submitted to the State Office of Vital Records.
-The court order must specify both the name to be removed and the name to be added to the birth certificate
+Question: How can I get the father's name OFF my child's birth certificate?

+Answer: A certified copy of a court order must be submitted to the State Office of and the name to be added to the birth certificate